Part I of III

 Devil’s In The Details

-The Chicago Defender has examined the FOP contract and looked at some of its perceived controversial provisions.
+The Chicago Defender has examined the FOP contract and looked at some of its allegedly controversial provisions.

 Referred to as the “Articles” some legal experts and defense attorneys point to them as underwriting the perceived “impunity” and “corrupt police culture” that is closely associated with police brutality in Chicago and nationally.